Thank you for your interest in the Maine-Dartmouth Family Medicine Residency!

 Our residency has a long-standing history of active involvement in the community.
 Residents have run for public office and testified at state legislative hearings; physicians and staff regularly volunteer at local service agencies; many of us are members of community arts ensembles and athletic leagues.
 In collaboration with our patients, we strive to continually reassess our community’s health needs and work to provide services to those who would otherwise go without care.
-For example, residency faculty offer the only access to various family planning services in the area, including vasectomy and therapeutic abortion; we have partnered with local dentists and oral surgeons to train our faculty and residents in dental extraction for our uninsured patients; we have active substance abuse treatment programs at both of our residency practice centers.
+For example, residency faculty offer access to various family planning services in the area, including vasectomy and therapeutic abortion; we have partnered with local dentists and oral surgeons to train our faculty and residents in dental extraction for our uninsured patients; we have active substance abuse treatment programs at both of our residency practice centers.

 This state of the art hospital, known as the Alfond Center for Health, presents a wonderful opportunity for the Residency, incoming residents, and patients.
 Since we are the only residency in our hospital, Maine-Dartmouth residents have uncommon access to all inpatient resources and services including patients in the ICU, medicine, obstetrics, pediatrics, and other areas.